Cricket: England pacer Jofra Archer to have elbow surgery on Friday, says ECB

 England paceman Jofra Archer will have elbow surgery on Friday in a bid to salvage his hopes of playing in the Twenty20 World Cup and Ashes later this year, cricket chiefs have announced.

-Archer’s right elbow has been a source of concern for the past 18 months and it has been decided that an operation is required.
+Archer’s painful right elbow has been a source of concern for the past 18 months and medics have decided that an operation is required.

-It is understood the recovery time could be two to three months.
+It is understood the recovery time could be two to three months, with the 26-year-old already ruled out of next month’s home Test series against New Zealand.

-“England and Sussex bowler Jofra Archer has been reviewed by a medical consultant in respect of his right elbow soreness,” said a brief statement from the England and Wales Cricket Board.
+“England and Sussex bowler Jofra Archer has been reviewed by a medical consultant in respect of his right elbow soreness,” said a brief statement from the England and Wales Cricket Board on Thursday.

 “He will now proceed to surgery tomorrow.
 Further updates will be released in due course.”